 Conveniently packaged in a disposable breath collection kit

 The AV-U13 drug and nebulizer are conveniently packaged in a disposable breath collection kit.
 The Avisa BreathTestTM reports the quantitative difference in the 13C02 to 12C02 ratio between baseline and post-nebulization breath samples in per mil units.
 Large differences in this ratio indicate an active pulmonary infection with a urease pathogen.

 The Avisa BreathTest kit is a single-use, disposable kit

 containing the following items:

 - Lyophilized AV-U13 drug

 - 3 ml pre-filled syringe of sterile water

-- Breath collection cannula
+- Breath collection and biologic filter components

 - Aerogen Solo Mesh Nebulizer